Protect yourself with a fraud alert on your credit report

 What is a fraud alert?

-Under the Fair and Accurate Credit Transactions Act, people in the United States have the right to place fraud alerts on their credit reports if they think they have been victims of identity theft.
+Under the Fair and Accurate Credit Transactions Act, consumers have the right to place fraud alerts on their credit reports if they think they have been victims of identity theft -- or may become one.
 You can start by placing a 90-day initial alert and decide whether to renew before the end of this period.

 How does a fraud alert protect you?